Rancho-Lee/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a directory where the first script is stored
+This directory is holding my first executable script